Zelda II: The Adventure of Link

-Zelda II: The Adventure of Link is an action role-playing video game with platforming elements developed and published by Nintendo.
-It is the second installment in the Legend of Zelda series and was released in Japan for the Famicom Disk System on January 14, 1987—less than one year after the Japanese release and seven months before the North American release of the original The Legend of Zelda.
+Zelda II: The Adventure of Link is a 1987 action role-playing game developed and published by Nintendo.
+It is the second installment in the Legend of Zelda series, and was released in Japan for the Famicom Disk System on January 14, 1987, less than a year after the Japanese release and seven months before the North American release of the original The Legend of Zelda.
 Zelda II was released in North America and the PAL region for the Nintendo Entertainment System in late 1988, almost two years after its initial release in Japan.

 The Adventure of Link is a direct sequel to the original The Legend of Zelda, again involving the protagonist Link, on a quest to save Princess Zelda, who has fallen under a sleeping spell.
-The game's emphasis on side-scrolling and role-playing elements is a significant departure from its predecessor.
-For much of the series' three-decade history, the game technically served as the only sequel to the original game, as all other entries in the series are either prequels or occur in an alternative reality, according to the official Zelda timeline.
-This changed with the 2017 release of The Legend of Zelda: Breath of the Wild, which serves as the latest chapter in the overall continuity.
+The game's emphasis on side-scrolling platform and role-playing elements marked a significant departure from its top-down predecessor.

-The game was a critical and financial success and introduced elements such as Link's "magic meter" and the Dark Link character that would become commonplace in future Zelda games, although the role-playing elements, such as experience points and limited lives have not been used since in canonical games.
-The Adventure of Link was followed by The Legend of Zelda: A Link to the Past for the Super Nintendo Entertainment System in 1991.
+The game was a critical and commercial success, and introduced elements such as Link's "magic meter" and the Dark Link character that would become commonplace in future Zelda games; however, the role-playing elements, such as experience points and limited lives, have not been used since in canonical games.
+The Adventure of Link was followed by A Link to the Past for the Super Nintendo Entertainment System in 1991.

 Gameplay

-Zelda II: The Adventure of Link is an action role-playing game, bearing little resemblance to the first or later entries in the Legend of Zelda series.
-It features side-scrolling areas within a larger top-down world map, rather than the mostly top-down perspective of the previous game, which only uses side-scrolling in a few dungeon basement areas.
-The side-scrolling gameplay and experience system are similar to features of the Castlevania series, especially Castlevania II: Simon's Quest.
+Zelda II: The Adventure of Link is an action role-playing game that bears little resemblance to the first or later entries in the Legend of Zelda series.
+It features side-scrolling areas within a larger top-down world map, unlike the exclusively top-down perspective of the first game.
+The side-scrolling gameplay and experience system are similar to features of Konami's Castlevania series, especially Castlevania II: Simon's Quest.
 The game incorporates a strategic combat system, a proximity continue system based on lives, an experience points system, magic spells, and more interaction with non-player characters.
-Apart from the non-canonical CD-i The Legend of Zelda games, Link: The Faces of Evil and Zelda: The Wand of Gamelon, no other game in the series includes a life feature.
-The side angle is occasionally seen in Link's Awakening and the other Game Boy entries, which rely primarily on the top-down view.
+Apart from the non-canonical CD-i The Legend of Zelda games, Link: The Faces of Evil and Zelda: The Wand of Gamelon, no other game in the series includes a lives feature.
+The side-scrolling perspective is used in a minor capacity in Link's Awakening and the other Game Boy entries, while the top-down perspective still takes focus.